clouedoc/goschedule/README.md

 ## LICENSE

+This code is licensed under the GNU GPLv3.
+*grosso-modo*, you can do whatever you want with the code *albeit* using it in closed source commercial projects without sharing back your modifications.
-Please see LICENSE.md for license informations.
+Please see LICENSE for more details.

 ## TODO

-- [ ] Documentation on exposed API functions
+- [ ] Documentation
-- [ ] Adding custom arguments to task functions
+- [ ] Custom Arguments
-- [ ] Choosing precision
+- [ ] Precision
 - [ ] Cool logo
 - [X] Being cool

+I usually remove items I'm working on from the list, so feel free to make your changes and open a pull request !